Transforma logo

 The emergence of connected pacemakers and defibrillators

 This subsection focuses on the connectivity technologies (including Short Range technologies) that are used in connected pacemakers and explains why such technologies are suitable for these devices.
 For instance, Short Range technologies ensure minimal power usage and enable the use of smaller implanted devices.
+It also talks about another kind of devices, defibrillators, that are implanted in patients suffering from irregular heartbeats.

 Security lapses can hamper the product integrity and can even take lives

 This subsection begins with the challenges of connected pacemakers like security concerns, which can tweak product settings and disable product functionalities, posing danger to human lives.
 It then covers the protective measures taken by various governments, regulatory bodies, and manufacturers to deal with such issues.
+For example, in 2017, the FDA recalled around 465,000 Abbott-manufactured pacemakers due to security vulnerabilities present in those devices.
+It also provides a few examples of relevant IoT deployments in this application, such as Memorial Healthcare System providing remote healthcare monitoring.

 Diabetes Monitoring